The Science of Gun Policy: A Critical Synthesis of Research Evidence on the Effects of Gun Policies in the United States (Fourth Edition)

 - Introduction and Research Methods

-- Policies Regulating Legal Gun Owners, Purchasers, or Possessors
+- Policies Regulating the Legal Ownership, Purchase, or Possession of Firearms

 - Policies Regulating the Legal Use, Storage, or Carrying of Firearms